pivotal/docs-tap/namespace-provisioner/use-case4.hbs.md

 This adds the secret `git` to the Service Account mentioned in `ootb_supply_chain_*.service_account`.
 If not specified, it takes the `default` service account.

-- First additional source points to the location where the templated Git secret resides which will be created in all developer namespaces.
+- `additional_sources` points to the location where the templated Git secret resides which will be created in all developer namespaces.
 - Import the newly created `workload-git-auth` secret into Namespace Provisioner to use in `data.values.imported` by adding the secret to the `import_data_values_secrets`.
 - Add the secret to be added to the ServiceAccount in the `default_parameters`